HauntedSmores/shopify-base-theme/README.md

 ## Structure

-### /dist/
+### dist/
 Destination of compiled files from /src directory.
-Do not edit files in the directory directly.
+Do not edit files in this directory directly.

-### /src/
+### src/
-This directory contains the files that should be directely editing during store development.
+This directory contains the files that should be directly editing during store development.

-### /src/config
+### src/config
 Contains `settings_schema.json` used to add options to the theme to be edited in your store's dashboard.
 Once data is added in the theme settings, a `settings_data.json` file will be generated in your hosted theme containing the data.
 We chose to ignore this file in our theme's `config.yml` because its dangerously easy to erase all of the hosted CMS data in your theme.
 If you ever need it, you can get to it in your store's dashboard.

-### /src/layout
+### src/layout
-These liquid templates contain the outer markup that the rest of our templates will me injected into.
+These liquid files contain the outer markup that the rest of our templates will be injected into.

 Something like:

 ```
-// outer layout template
+// Outer layout template
 <html>
     <body>
         // Content from other templates